wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 That's it!
 That's the state-space model of a system for which we have the kV and kA constants.
 This same math is use in FRC-Characterization to model flywheels and drivetrain velocity systems.

-Visualizing State-space responses: phase portrait
+Visualizing State-Space Responses: Phase Portrait
 -------------------------------------------------

 A `phase portrait <https://en.wikipedia.org/wiki/Phase_portrait>`__ can help give a visual intuition for the response of a system in state-space.
 The vectors on the graph have their roots at some point :math:`\mathbf{x}` in state-space, and point in the direction of :math:`\mathbf{\dot{x}}`, the direction that the system will evolve over time.
 This example shows a model of a pendulum with the states of angle and angular velocity.